Arts Commons Presents

 Concert starts at 7:30pm

 Bobby McFerrin: Circlesongs will take you on a life-changing musical adventure.
-Bobby's exhilarating vocal vocabulary -- call and response, global rhythms, soaring melodies, lush harmonies, funny noises, invented language, silence, prayers, and laughter - reminds us all of how much fun it is to be alive.
+Bobby's exhilarating vocal vocabulary -- call and response, global rhythms, soaring melodies, lush harmonies, funny noises, invented language, silence, prayers, and laughter - reminds us all of how much fun it is to be alive, to lift our voices and communicate with one another, to make a joyful noise.

 Part of TD Jazz presented by Arts Commons.